Where the Wild Roses Grow: Critical reception

 Larry Flick from Billboard wrote, "This is not a joke.
-Not since Debbie Gibson contributed backing vocals on the Circle Jerk's cover of the Soft Boys' "I Wanna Destroy You" has there been such an odd collaboration of musical talent.
+Not since Debbie Gibson contributed backing vocals on the Circle Jerks's cover of the Soft Boys' "I Wanna Destroy You" has there been such an odd collaboration of musical talent.
 Australia's queen of bubble-gum pop meets the underground art rock of Nick Cave on this moody track.
-Forget "Loco-Motion": Minogue carries her own, as Cave catapults his vocals into a moody pit of musical melancholy and lyrical despair.
+Forget "Loco-Motion": Minogue carries her own as Cave catapults his vocals into a moody pit of musical melancholy and lyrical despair.
 Brilliant."
-Another editor, Paul Verna complimented it as a "ghostly beautiful duet".
+Another Billboard editor, Paul Verna, complimented it as a "ghostly beautiful duet".
 James Masterton for Dotmusic described the song as "a gorgeous, mellow 1940s-sounding ballad."
-Pan-European magazine Music & Media commented, "Written especially for Minogue, the diminutive singer forms an unlikely but stunning combination with Cave.
-A brooding and haunting song that finds Cave in a sombre, Leonard Cohen-type of mood against Minogue's declaring diction.
-The tension gradually builds up as each tells their own version of a tale of murder."
-A reviewer from Music Week rated it four out of five, adding, "Nick croons while Kylie purrs in this folksy foretaste of the album of murder ballads".
+Simon Price from Melody Maker named it Single of the Week, writing, "Cave and Kylie isn't actually that strange.
+After all, Minogue, who, judging by her vocals, may possibly own a copy of this year's Mercury Awards winner, has nothing to lose. [...]
+You know exactly what this sounds like.
+Morricone, Leone, Peckinpah, blah blah.
+Cut to the final reel, though, and even I'm shocked.
+Down by the river, "He" kneels above "Her" with a rock in his fist, and calmy batters her brains out, whispering ...all beauty must die..."